 The NLS Administration along with the Office of Student Affairs (OSA) has worked with the Student Bar Association (SBA) to carefully review the mental health and emotional well-being needs of the student community.
 We care about every member of our University community and seek to support your holistic development during your time at NLSIU.

-NLS has three dedicated Counselors who are available for one-to-one counselling and therapy sessions upon request.
-View their profiles and availability here.
+Four dedicated counsellors are available for one-to-one counselling sessions upon request.
+Please find their profiles and availability here.
+Until all the students are back on campus, these meetings will be organized online.

-Students can use their NLS ID to email them and seek an appointment in advance.
-This is available to students free of charge.
-Until students are back on campus, these meetings will be organized on Zoom.
+Students need to use their NLS ID to email the counsellors to seek an appointment in advance.
+This service is available to students free of charge.

 3. Psychiatric Referrals